 An artistic career lasting over ninety years and spanning the twentieth century might seem a worthwhile achievement in itself, but to Theresa Bernstein, longevity was just “an accident of nature.”
 Only art mattered.
 Painter, printmaker, teacher, poet, celebrated raconteur, and art activist, Bernstein was an enduring fixture in the art worlds of New York and the summer colony at Gloucester, Massachusetts.

-The only child of European immigrants Isidore and Anne (Ferber) Bernstein, Theresa was born in Philadelphia on March 1, 1890.
+The only child of European immigrants Isidore and Anne (Ferber) Bernstein, Theresa was born in Krakow on March 1, 1890.
 She graduated from the Philadelphia School of Design for Women (now the Moore College of Art and Design) in 1911 (the college awarded her an honorary doctorate in 1992).
 The following year, her father, a textile manufacturer, moved the family to New York City.
 Bernstein rounded out her art education at the Art Students League, where she studied with William Merritt Chase.
 In 1919, she married artist William Meyerowitz, a Russian emigré.
 They had one child, a daughter who died in infancy.
 Meyerowitz died in 1981.

 Although not a formal member of the Ashcan School, Bernstein shared with it a passion for “modern” subject matter, to which she added a radically expressive manner.
 She embraced urbanism and popular culture with enthusiasm, painting such subjects as the cinema, trolleys and the elevated trains, and Coney Island.
 She exhibited at the MacDowell Club and had a major show at the Milch Gallery in 1919.
 Her harbor views and beach scenes painted in blazing Fauve-like color attracted equal interest among the young modernists of Gloucester.

-After the 1920s, her reputation waned for many reasons, chief among them a decreased interest in realistic subject matter.
+After the 1920s, her reputation waned for many reasons, chief among them a decreased interest in the realistic subject matter.
 There followed a lifetime of steady, consistent work in her signature style—work that was exhibited, reviewed, and (sometimes) purchased, but that did not achieve great critical acclaim.
 Renewed interest in Bernstein’s art was sparked by the women’s movement, which recognized the quality and originality of her work and her historic contribution to early twentieth-century American art.

 As a woman crossing the gender threshold at the beginning of the new century, Bernstein experienced the excitement of that moment but was not spared the indignity of discrimination.
 Either paying a reluctant compliment or implying criticism, reviewers often described her work as having a “masculine” style.
 Whatever the gender construction of her style, she saw as a woman, incorporating into her art types and activities ignored by others, such as women at work, women artists, and suffragist parades.